← Back to All States

 The Leaderboard Disparity

 When comparing 24 representative cities (10k+ residents) in Nevada, the leaderboard works best as a relative comparison surface, not a blanket relocation recommendation.
 Sun Valley leads this 24 representative cities (10k+ residents) set, but the lead is relative rather than dominant.
-Its Paw Score Grade of B- suggests a city that still carries meaningful tradeoffs even though it currently ranks first inside Nevada.
+Its move-fit grade of B- suggests a city that still carries meaningful tradeoffs even though it currently ranks first inside Nevada.
 Carson still trails this comparison set at C-, which matters because a state-level laggard is not always a disaster city so much as a place with thinner margins for dog owners.

 The Hidden Pet Tax